vindarel/lisp-journey/content/blog/state-of-the-common-lisp-ecosystem-2020.md

 **Consolidation**

 Write more documentation for Clack.
-While lispers know about it, they don't necessarily adopt it because of the lack of documentation.
+While Lispers know about it, they don't necessarily adopt it because of the lack of documentation.
 We can expand this [getting started guide](https://jasom.github.io/clack-tutorial/posts/getting-started-with-clack/).